hyperledger/fabric-docs-i18n/docs/source/glossary.rst

    The World State, 'W'

-Also known as the "current state", the world state is a component of the HyperLedger Fabric :ref:`Ledger`.
+Also known as the “current state”, the world state is a component of the HyperLedger Fabric :ref:`Ledger`.
 The world state represents the latest values for all keys included in the chain transaction log.
 Chaincode executes transaction proposals against world state data because the world state provides